 But then the divorcee did not find me.
 The fellow cadet/brother of the divorcee found me.
 All the time down there, years and years, he would proposition me every time I saw him and all he talked about was oral sex.
 Somebody probably should have registered him.
 Maybe he was in love with me.
 I really started to think some of them were in love with me.

 Some people in their clique told my wife to divorce me.
 Some told me to divorce my wife and set me up with other women.
-A detective supervisor asked me who I thought was a beautiful woman.
-Candice Bergen.
-She had been in the movie "The Adventurers".
-This fellow detective took me to an apartment complex, knocked on the door and a Candice Bergen look-a-like opened the door.
+An evening shift detective supervisor asked me who I thought was a beautiful woman.
+Candice Bergen from the movie "The Adventurers".
+A fellow detective took me to an apartment complex, knocked on the door and a Candice Bergen look-a-like opened the door.
 I ran.

 One successful divorcee informant out of the re-marriage bureau of the department told me, in my mother's house, at Christmas while I was changing the diaper on my oldest son in a bedroom, that I had to resign from the police department and leave town.
 "You cannot stay here."
 When I told her to mind her own business, she ran out of the bedroom and screamed in front of the whole family reunion that she could not stay in a place that allowed their son to treat her that way and then she stormed out the door.
 Is this not insane?

-Some of the guys in their clique would run up to me and ask me some off-the-wall question, or more like a suggestion, and, while I was trying to figure out what it was, they would leave and take my silence as an admission, I guess.
+Some of the guys in their clique would ask me some off-the-wall question, or more like a suggestion, and, while I was trying to figure out what it was, they would leave and take my silence as an admission, I guess.
 They were frantic.
 Then word would get back to me that I had said something.
 These people were vicious.

-As an example, one officer asked me or made the suggestion, whatever, that if you acted queer, women would try to straighten you out.
+As an example, one officer asked me or made the suggestion, that if you acted queer, women would try to straighten you out.
 I think his little mind must have been contorted.
 How about acting queer to get them to leave you alone?
+I think he was the same sycophant who had volunteered to me that to make rank on the department, you first had to get a divorce.

 At one time I was setup to commit a burglary of vehicle with witnesses.
 That was quite an elaborate scheme.
 There was a loaded .45 semi automatic pistol with both safeties off pointed between my eyes.
 There were shots in the dark.
 I was assigned the burglary of an apartment which, unbeknownst to me, turned out to be directly across from the apartment of an officer who had just gotten fired on a dope warrant.
 The apartment of the bogus burglary was vacant and when I turned around the fired officer had been staring at my back.
 I guess they thought the fired officer would be mad enough to shoot me.
 The tension on my steering box was loosened to the point I could not steer my vehicle.
 That was a rank amateur.
 Some of the stunts they pulled were so petty they were almost laughable.
 It would take several pages to list all the crap I went through.